UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_details.md

 ## The queue

-!!! info "Do you want to see a graphical representation of the scheduler?
+???- question "Do you want to see a graphical representation of the scheduler?"

     [Slurm scheduler](./slurm_scheduler.md)